nicksenger/memshack/README.md

 # Memshack

-WIP: this is not currently functional because I got distracted with learning neural network stuff for some other work
+WIP: this is not currently functional

 ## Goals